Open Data Hub logo

 • You have cluster administrator privileges for your OpenShift Container Platform cluster.

 • The dashboard configuration enablement option is set to true (the default).
-Note that an admin user can disable this ability as described in Preventing users from adding applications to the dashboard.
+Note that a cluster administrator can disable this ability as described in Preventing users from adding applications to the dashboard.

 Procedure